Serving all people by providing personalized health and wellness through exemplary care, education and research.

 TEMOZOLOMIDE (te moe ZOE loe mide) is a chemotherapy drug.
 It is used to treat some kinds of brain cancer.

 Take this medicine by mouth with a full glass of water.
 Do not chew, crush or open the capsules.
 You can take this medicine with or without food.
 However, you should always take it the same way each time.
-However, taking this medicine on an empty stomach may reduce nausea.
+Taking this medicine on an empty stomach may reduce nausea.
 Taking this medicine at bedtime may also reduce nausea.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.